 - Your mistakes as a first-time grower will be less costly

 Remember, most new cannabis growers will experience setbacks and lose plants to pests or disease.
-A failed grow of two plants will put a far smaller dent in your wallet than 15 plants.
+A failed grow of two plants will put a far smaller dent in your wallet than a lot more plants.

 …But think big

-When designing your space, you’ll need to take into account not only the amount of room your plants will need, but also your lights, ducting, fans, and other equipment, as well as leaving enough room for you to work.
-Cannabis plants can double, even triple in size in the early stage of flowering, so make sure you have adequate head space!
+When designing your space, you’ll need to take into account not only the amount of room your plants will need, but also your lights, ducting, fans, and other equipment.
+You’ll also have to leave enough room for you to work.
+Cannabis plants can double in size in the early stages of flowering, so make sure you have adequate head space!

 If your grow room is a cabinet, tent, or closet, you can simply open it up and remove the plants to work on them; otherwise, you’ll need to make sure you leave yourself some elbow room.